queryluke/masseffect-5e-data/text/en/bestiary/swarmer.md

 name: Swarmer
 entries:
   features:
-    aggressive:
-      name: Aggressive
+    - name: Aggressive
       text: >-
         As a bonus action, the swarmer can move up to its speed toward a hostile creature that it can see.
+      id: aggressive
   actions:
-    suicide-attack:
-      name: Suicide Attack
+    - name: Suicide Attack
+      hit: >-
-      hit: On a hit, the swarmer explodes (its hit points immediately become 0 after resolving the attack)
+        On a hit, the swarmer explodes (its hit points immediately become 0 after resolving the attack)
+      id: suicide-attack
 ---